 Where the parking involves excavation, Council will normally require geotechnical report prepared in accordance with the Council's 'Guide for preparing Geotechnical and Hydrogeological Reports'.
-The preparation and submission of pre-commencement and post-completion dilapidation reports for properties adjoining and neighbouring the development will generally be applied as a standard condition of consent.
+The preparation and submission of pre-commencement and post-completion dilapidation reports for properties a ficining and neighbouring the development will generally be applied as a standard condition or consent.

-Obje ctives Contr rols 01 vehicular traffic make adequate provision for the off-street parking C1 Development complies with the provisions in Part E of the DCP, Chapter E1 Parking and Access. and servicing needs of its occupants and users, including visitors, employees and deliveries.
-O2 To ensure the safe and efficient movement of vehicles within, entering Note: This includes parking generation rates for the commercial and residential components of development, design requirements and loading and ser provisions. requirements and loading and servicing provisions. movement of vehicles within, entering and leaving properties.
+Obje ectives Cont rols 01 To ensure that development vehicular traffic make a deque provision for the off street provision for th uate parking C1 Development complies with the provisions in Part E of the DCP, Chapter E1 Parking and Access.
+02 and servicing needs of its oc and users, including visitors, and deliveriel.
+To ensure the safe and effic movement of vehicles within employees Note: This includes parking generation rates for the commercial and residential components of development, design requirements and loading and servicing provisions.
+30 and leaving properties.
 A parking concession may be granted for mixed use buildings when overlapping parking demand will occur for different uses or complementary use of spaces will occur for uses with different peak parking demand times.

-Obje ectives Cont rols 03 To maximise retail frontage to primary streets and provide for continuous retail street frontages.
+Obje ectives Conti rols 03 To maximise retail frontage to primary streets and provide for continuous retail street frontages.
 C2 Access to on-site car parking and servicing facilities is provided from rear lanes or secondary streets.
-04 To ensure that on-site car parking and driveways do not dominate or detract from the appearance of the development C3 Access to development is provided by one driveway only.
-The driveway is no wider than 6m wide. and the local streetscape.
-C4 On-site parking areas are provided below ground where possible, and car parking is not located on any level above the ground level.
-C5 On-site car parking areas are not visible from the main street frontage.
-C6 Facades screening car parks from the street are of high quality and allow natural lighting and ventilation.
-C7 Access to on-site car parking and servicing facilities is designed perpendicular to the street alignment and does not ramp along a street or lane alignments.
-Note: In the case of small lots, consideration should be given to amalgamation of car parks and access and egress points.
-05 To maximise pedestrian and resident safety and amenity.
-C8 Car parking and driveway areas are located and designed to: a) minimise disruption to pedestrian movement, safety, and amenity; b) preserve existing trees and vegetation; and c) complement the desired future character for the precinct described in in Chapters D1 and D2. С9 Servicing facilities for non-residential uses are located and designed to protect the amenity of residents.
+04 To ensure that on-site car parking and driveways do not dominate or detract from the appearance of the development and the local streetscape.
+C3 C4 C5 C6 Access to development is provided by one driveway only.
+The driveway is no wider than 6m wide.
+On-site parking areas are provided below ground where possible, and can parking is not located on any level above the ground level.
+On-site car parking areas are not visible from the main street frontage.
+Facades screening car parks from the street are of high quality and allow natural lighting and ventilation.
+Access to on-site car parking and servicing facilities is designed perpendicular to the street alignment and does not ramp along a street or lane alignments.
+Note: In the case of small lots, ools Ameng consideration should be given to amalgamation of car parks and access and egress points.
+O5 To maximise pedestrian and resident safety and amenity.
+C8 Car parking and driveway areas are located and designed to: NDO a) minimise disruption to pedestrian movement, safety, and amenity; ~ HIDE b) preserve existing trees and vegetation; and 9 c) complement the desired future character for the precinct described in in Chapters D1 and D2. С9 Servicing facilities for non-residential uses are located and designed to protect the amenity of residents.